open-mmlab/mmpretrain/configs/convnext/README.md

 | `convnext-large_3rdparty_in21k`\*  |   197.77   |   34.37   | [config](convnext-large_64xb64_in21k.py)  | [model](https://download.openmmlab.com/mmclassification/v0/convnext/convnext-large_3rdparty_in21k_20220124-41b5a79f.pth) |
 | `convnext-xlarge_3rdparty_in21k`\* |   350.20   |   60.93   | [config](convnext-xlarge_64xb64_in21k.py) | [model](https://download.openmmlab.com/mmclassification/v0/convnext/convnext-xlarge_3rdparty_in21k_20220124-f909bad7.pth) |

 *Models with * are converted from the [official repo](https://github.com/facebookresearch/ConvNeXt).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ### Image Classification on ImageNet-1k